panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### InputListFail
-PanopticPool: the provided list of option positions is incorrect or invalid
+PanopticPool: The provided list of option positions is incorrect or invalid

 ```solidity